DeveloperCielo/developercielo.github.io/_i18n/en/_posts/api-ecommerce-cielo/2022-07-04-tokenizacaobandeira.md

 ## Option 1: transparent tokenization

+<aside class="warning">Transparent tokenization is currently unavailable.
+We estimate this option might be available again after May 2024.</aside>

 In an effort to reduce financial impact in our clients, Cielo developed a solution that will automatically tokenize all eligible transactions.

 > **Eligible products**: API E-commerce Cielo, API 1.5 (deprecated), Link de Pagamento and Checkout Cielo.